 In John: "Jesus of Nazareth, the king of the Jews."

 What about the exact wording?
-In the original Greek of the Gospels, they didn't use a quotation symbol as we do today to indicate a direct quote.
+The Gospels were originally written in the Greek language, which didn't use a quotation symbol as we do today to indicate a direct quote.
 The Gospel writers were making an indirect quote, which would account for the subtle differences in the passages.

 Here is another example of an apparent contradiction.
 Was Jesus two nights in the tomb or three nights in the tomb before His resurrection?
-Jesus said, prior to his crucifixion, "For as Jonah was three days and three nights in the belly of a huge fish, so the Son of Man will be three days and three nights in the heart of the earth" (Matthew 12:40).
-Mark records another statement that Jesus made, "We are going up to Jerusalem, and the Son of Man will be betrayed to the chief priests and teachers of the law.
+Jesus said, prior to his crucifixion, "For as Jonah was three days and three nights in the belly of a huge fish, so the Son of Man will be three days and three nights in the heart of the earth."1 Mark records another statement that Jesus made, "We are going up to Jerusalem, and the Son of Man will be betrayed to the chief priests and teachers of the law.
 They will condemn him to death and will hand him over to the Gentiles, who will mock him and spit on him, flog him and kill him.
-Three days later he will rise."
-(Mark 10:33,34)
+Three days later he will rise."2

 Jesus was killed on Friday and the resurrection was discovered on Sunday.
 How can that be three days and nights in the tomb?
 It was a Jewish figure of speech in Jesus' time to count any part of a day or night as a full day and night.
 So Friday, Saturday, and Sunday would be called three days and three nights in Jesus' culture.
 We speak in similar ways today -- if a person were to say, "I spent all day shopping," we understand that the person didn't mean 24 hours.